deephaven/examples/Fit/README.md

-# Fit file as available from Strava
+Heart_rateHeart_rate# Fit file as available from Strava

 Pull your own data from your [Strava](https://www.strava.com/) account.
 Visualize, manipulate, and combine your data with other sources, all while maintaining full ownership and control of the data in your own environment.